aliahsan07/deps-cloud-project/README.md

 ## Interested in the project?

-Follow this project by starring this repository.
+Follow this project by watching this repository.
-I plan on sending out some periodic updates as components become more readily available.
+This will give you updates on the any issue that is opened and resolved within this project.
+Since this project will be tracking more of the cross-cutting work items, it should provide a high level overview of what's going on.

 ## Looking for help